 Having an effect on retirement savings not only puts your money into retirement but also decreases your taxable earnings.

 401(k): In 2025, the contribution limit may have been increased (see IRS updates).
-Maximize your contributions, especially if your employer offers matching.
+Maximize your contributions.
+And especially if your employer offers matching.

 IRA: Think of a traditional IRA in which tax-deductible contributions are made or a Roth IRA in which withdrawals are made tax-free.